 Although Cam was born in Scotland, he was raised on container ships, sailing all over the world with his father, so he says his home is the sea.
 At the age of 12, he even sailed passed Rockall and has been on a journey back to it ever since.

-In June of 2023, he attempted to break the occupational record on Rockall, at 50 days, in an attempt to raise £1,000,000 for several charities, supporting children's healthcare and Navy and Marine charities.
+In June of 2023, he attempted to break the occupational record on Rockall, at 50 days, in an attempt to raise £50,000 for various military charities.

 For the months leading up to their expedition, we will follow his progress in arranging and preparing himself for the trip of a lifetime.
-Aaron also intends to live on Rockall for part of Cam's stay, to document the serenity and brutality of Cam's new home.
-He will then be left for the remaining month to film himself, and more importantly, survive.
+We traveled out with Cam over the three-day sail to Rockall where he was left for the remaining 50 days to film himself, and more importantly, survive.

 For more information on their project, please visit their website: https://www.RockallExped.com